calebsander/structure-bytes/README.md

 	- `BooleanTuple` (a constant-length array of `Boolean`s)
 	- `BooleanArray` (a variable-length array of `Boolean`s)
 	- `Char` (a single UTF-8 character)
-	- `String` (an array of UTF-8 characters that also stores its total byte length)
+	- `String` (UTF-8-encoded text)
 	- `Octets` (an `ArrayBuffer` (raw binary data))
-- Recursive types
+- Compound/recursive types
 	- `Tuple<Type>` (a constant-length array of `Type`s)
-	- `Struct` (a fixed collection of up to 255 fields, each with a name (up to 255 bytes long) and a type)
+	- `Struct` (an object with up to 255 fields, each with a fixed name and type)
 	- `Array<Type>` (a variable-length array of `Type`s)
 	- `Set<Type>` (like an `Array`, except creates a set when read)
 	- `Map<KeyType, ValueType>` (a mapping of `KeyType` instances to `ValueType` instances)